At some point you need to ask yourself “When should I take the GRE?” Well…when to take the GRE varies for everyone.

 How much spare time do you have for GRE study?
 This is another important consideration.
 Some test-takers are able to set aside a month or two where all they do is prep for the exam.
 Other test-takers may have a day job, family obligations, current coursework, and other responsibilities in addition to GRE prep.

 The way you fit test prep into your schedule determines the days, weeks, or months you’ll need in order to reach your target score.
 Here are some possible GRE study plans that can help you think about when to take the GRE.
+And here’s a link to our Prep App, which is available for both iPhone and Android and provides video lessons, practice questions, and other resources to help you study on the go.

 “When should I take the GRE?”
 A focused approach vs. a long term approach